Enhancement effect of mass imbalance on Fulde-Ferrell-Larkin-Ovchinnikov type of pairing in Fermi-Fermi mixtures of ultracold quantum gases: Abstract

 \section{Abstract}

 Ultracold two-component Fermi gases with a tunable population imbalance have provided an excellent opportunity for studying the exotic Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) states, which have been of great interest in condensed matter physics.
-However, the FFLO states have been elusive and not been observed experimentally in Fermi gases in three dimensions (3D), due to their small phase space volume and extremely low temperature required for an equal-mass Fermi gas.
-Here we explore possible effects of mass imbalance, mainly in a $^6$Li--$^{40}$K mixture, on the one-plane-wave FFLO phases for a 3D homogeneous case, using a pairing fluctuation theory.
-We present various phase diagrams related to the FFLO states at finite temperature, throughout the BCS-BEC crossover, and show that a large mass ratio may indeed substantially enhance FFLO type of pairing and make it practical to detect in experiment.
+However, the FFLO states have not been observed experimentally in Fermi gases in three dimensions (3D), possibly due to their small phase space volume and extremely low temperature required for an equal-mass Fermi gas.
+Here we explore possible effects of mass imbalance, mainly in a $^6$Li--$^{40}$K mixture, on the one-plane-wave FFLO phases for a 3D homogeneous case at the mean-field level.
+We present various phase diagrams related to the FFLO states at both zero and finite temperatures, throughout the BCS-BEC crossover, and show that a large mass ratio may enhance substantially FFLO type of pairing.

 {03.75.Ss,03.75.Hh,67.85.-d,74.25.Dw \textsf{arXiv:1404.5696}}